ivanmirandaortega/BlackJack/README.md

 # Blackjack

 This blackjack game is a single player against the computer.
 The goal of the game is to get close or exactly to 21 each time you draw your cards.
+If either players gets over 21, they lose.

 ## Wireframes: